 01642 527 764 firstcontactadults@stockton.gov.uk

-If you are a professional you can report suspected abuse and neglect using a Concern Form.
+If you are a professional you can report suspected abuse and neglect using a Concern Form (March 2019).

 Useful Documents